ASL 103: American Sign Language III

 • Construct and sign weekend narratives

-• Explore ASL literature and how it relates to Deaf culture
+• Explore ASL literature and Deaf art and how it relates to Deaf culture

 Major Course Content